-Suggested = the Regional Settings has to change for showing the correct labels have been pre-set for various layouts.
+Suggested = the Regional Settings has to change for showing the correct labels should handle the AltGr keystroke is set, and the setting for whether or not the Lowercase display is allowed on the keyboard panel is set for some layouts.
+Because of display issues, these settings have been pre-set for various layouts.
 Refer to Advanced User notes and the setting for KeyboardUpdate (in initialization file description), and see manual setting below for additional details on the actual implementation.